Gnosticism in modern times: Hans Jonas

 The philosopher Hans Jonas (1903 – 1993) wrote extensively on Gnosticism, interpreting it from an existentialist viewpoint.
-For some time, his study The Gnostic Religion: The Message of the Alien God and the Beginnings of Christianity published in 1958, was widely held to be a pivotal work, and it is as a result of his efforts that the Syrian-Egyptian/Persian division of Gnosticism came to be widely used within the field.
-The second edition, published in 1963, included the essay "Gnosticism, Existentialism, and Nihilism," where Jonas claimed that attitude previously manifest as ancient Gnosticism was transformed into Nihilism (largely identified as Nazism) by the secular-atheist approach typical of Sartre and Heidegger.
+For some time, his study The Gnostic Religion: The Message of the Alien God and the Beginnings of Christianity published in 1958, was widely held to be a pivotal work, and it is as a result of his efforts that the Syrian–Egyptian/Persian division of Gnosticism came to be widely used within the field.
+The second edition, published in 1963, included the essay "Gnosticism, Existentialism, and Nihilism," where Jonas claimed that attitude previously manifest as ancient Gnosticism was transformed into Nihilism (largely identified as Nazism) by the secular atheist approach typical of Sartre and Heidegger.

 Eric Voegelin's gnosticism thesis

 In the 1950s, Eric Voegelin (1901 – 1985) brought a German academic debate concerning the classification of modernity to the attention of English-language readers.
-He responded to Jacob Taubes's 1947 Occidental Eschatology and Karl Löwith's 1949 Meaning in History: the Theological Implications of the Philosophy of History in his 1959 book, Wissenschaft, Politik und Gnosis.
+He responded to Jacob Taubes's 1947 Occidental Eschatology and Karl Löwith's 1949 Meaning in History: the Theological Implications of the Philosophy of History in his 1959 book Wissenschaft, Politik und Gnosis.

-Voegelin advanced what has become known as the gnosticism thesis, critiquing modernity by identifying immanentist eschatology—the belief in the realization of ultimate salvation within history—as the gnostic character of modern political ideologies.
-Unlike Karl Löwith, Voegelin did not reject eschatology itself but instead focused on the immanentization of eschatological hope, which he described as a pneumopathological deformation of spiritual experience.
+Voegelin advanced what has become known as the gnosticism thesis, critiquing modernity by identifying immanentist eschatology—the belief in the realization of ultimate salvation within history—as a gnostic character of modern political ideologies.
+Unlike Löwith, Voegelin did not reject eschatology itself but instead focused on the immanentization of eschatological hope, which he described as a pneumopathological deformation of spiritual experience.
 Voegelin's interpretation of gnosticism gained significant traction in American neoconservative and Cold War political thought.
-The concept has since been adopted by other scholars to analyze various revolutionary movements, including Bolshevism, Nazism, Puritanism, radical Anabaptism, Jacobinism,] and, more recently, Salafi-Jihadism.
+The concept has since been adopted by other scholars to analyze various revolutionary movements, including Bolshevism, Nazism, Puritanism, radical Anabaptism, Jacobinism, and, more recently, Salafi jihadism.

 Because Voegelin applied the concept of gnosis to a wide array of ideologies and movements, critics have proposed that Voegelin's concept of Gnosis lacks theoretical precision.
-Therefore, Voegelin's gnosis can, according to the critics, hardly serve as a scientific basis for an analysis of political movements.
+Therefore, according to these critics, Voegelin's gnosis can hardly serve as a scientific basis for an analysis of political movements.
 Rather, they say, the term "Gnosticism" as used by Voegelin is more of an invective just as "when on the lowest level of propaganda those who do not conform with one's own opinion are smeared as communists."